sciZer0/7/v/README.md

 <h1>4 &nbsp Decreasing Circulating Supply</h1>

 Gas Fee are paid by Account Owners to process transactions (instructions) on the blockchain.

 Rents are paid by Account Owners to keep accounts' data stored on the blockchain.

 Gas Fees and Rents are paid in the Vote token (in Hands).

-All the Gas Fees and Rents paid (100%) are burned.
+All Gas Fees and Rents paid (100%) are burned.

 <i><b>